lsst/testdata_jointcal/README.md

 hsc
 ---

 Source catalogs, metadata, and zeroed+compressed images taken from the `w_2020_14`processing run of the HSC RC dataset, available at `lsst-dev:/datasets/hsc/repo/rerun/RC/w_2020_14/DM-24359-sfm`.
 The included `scripts/compress_jointcal_hsc_test_data.py` file copies the necessary data from the butler repo, removes pixel-level data from the calexps and compresses the source catalogs, and extracts the relevant portions of the sqlite3 registry.
+Finally, the src catalogs have been converted to sourceTable_visit parquet tables for quick ingest.
+The included `scripts/make_sourcetables_jointcal_hsc_test_data.sh` file runs the appropriate transformation tasks and cleans up temporary files.

 Git LFS
 -------